gokcehan/lf/doc.md

 ## globsearch (bool) (default false)

-When this option is enabled, search command patterns are considered as globs, otherwise they are literals.
+When this option is enabled, search command patterns are considered as globs, otherwise, they are literals.
 With globbing, `*` matches any sequence, `?` matches any character, and `[...]` or `[^...]` matches character sets or ranges.
 Otherwise, these characters are interpreted as they are.